Syahiran Miswan

-Syahiran Miswan is a Singaporean former footballer who last played for Geylang International FC as a midfielder.
+Syahiran Miswan is a Singaporean former footballer who played as a midfielder for Singapore National League Yishun Sentek Mariners.
 He started his professional career with Home United after graduating from the National Football Academy.

 Club career

 NFA U17

 Syahiran started his career with NFA U17 after graduation in 2015.

 Home United

 Syahiran moved to the Protectors in 2015 and returned to where he started his youth career.
 He was part of the team which win the 2016 Singapore Cup semi final against Balestier Khalsa.

 Hougang United

 Syahiran move to Houang United in 2017.
 He was released due to a string of poor performances and was picked up by backmarker Geylang International.

 Geylang International

 Syahiran was sent off in a game against DPMM FC for a foul on Andrey Varankow as his team finished 5th at the end of the 2019 Singapore Premier League season.

 He was contract was not renewed at the end of the season.